nicnolen/Employee-Tracker/README.md

 ## Tests

-If you would like see how the current tests work, type `npm test` in the command line.
+If you would like see how the current tests work first install jest using the command npm i jest.
+After jest is installed, type `npm test` in the command line.
 After running the `npm test` command, you should see a bunch of passing tests in the command line as shown below.

 ![Successful Test](https://user-images.githubusercontent.com/88728912/152415961-2b916a13-7bbd-4784-aa44-00cce467e9b5.png)